 8. Who was the biggest influence on your career?

 My friend who provided practical training in land surveying during my course of study.
 During my final year of university, I had problems completing my coursework and approached an architect friend for assistance.
 He introduced me to a chartered quantity surveyor who met with me twice to give advice, and then when I asked if I could go into his office for practical experience, he accepted.

 This was the best thing I did, as I gained a thorough knowledge of the profession, and help was at hand if I needed it.

 9. What advice would you give your younger self?

 Focus on what is required, concentrate fully and seek assistance when in doubt.

 10. Tell us something about yourself that most people don't know.

-I am an ex-serviceman, having served in the British Army for 7 years and I’ve been trained in arms.
+I am an ex-serviceman, having served in the British Army for seven years, and I’ve been trained in arms.